 Paul then became a solicitor at New Scotland Yard and then at the criminal firm, which once represented Christine Keeler.
-In 1985, Paul opened the first Brennan's solicitors in Lewisham, South London.
+In 1985, Paul opened his first legal business in Lewisham, South London.

-After two years, he emigrated to Sydney and set up the second Brennan's solicitors.
+After two years, he emigrated to Sydney and set up his second legal business.
 He moved to Asia for ten years, and was a consultant to a Hong Kong law firm, and Counsel and investigative manager with Intel Corporation.

 Paul then became a tenant barrister in the Middle Temple, London.
 He was head hunted to be the General Counsel of the Federation Against Software Theft to conduct enforcement and lobbying in the UK and Europe.
 He became a post graduate in IP law and wrote his first book.